The Gallery of H.M.S. 'Calcutta' (Portsmouth): Painting

 One woman, in a dress decorated with yellow ribbons, is leaning over the railing of the ship's quarter gallery, turning her head away as she hides her face from the naval officer behind her fan.
-In the European hand fans in the 18th century language of the fan, an open fan over left ear indicates "do not betray our secret".
+In the language of the fan, an open fan over the left ear indicates "do not betray our secret".
 Her hourglass figure is echoed by the curves of the gallery's iron railings.
 Tissot's reference to HMS Calcutta may be making a punning on the French phrase "Quel cul tu as" ("What an arse you have").
 Another woman in similar white dress with yellow ribbons appears in Tissot's 1876 painting Summer.

 The second woman in the painting, wearing a dress with blue ribbons, may be a chaperone, or possibly the officer's wife: he stands beside her, and wears a wedding ring, but he only has eyes for the first woman.
-The overdressed woman have a touch of vulgarity.
-The presence of others in the party is suggested by a line of chairs beside the windows of the gallery: perhaps they are sitting out a dance at a ball on board.
+The presence of others at the party is suggested by a line of chairs beside the windows of the gallery: perhaps they are sitting out a dance at a ball on board.
 Several troop ships are in the background, under smoky grey skies.

 Tissot pays attention to the details of the women's clothing and the ship's railings.
 His realistic style takes its sense of colour and light from the Impressionists, but the asymmetric composition may be influenced by Japanese printmaking.

 Tissot made a drypoint version of the work in 1876, reproduced as an etching, 10.375 × 14.25 in, with the subtitle Memory of a Ball on Board ("La Galerie du 'Calcutta' (Souvenir d'un bal à bord)").
 It was printed in The Graphic magazine with the title "Souvenir of a Ball on Shipboard".

 Reception

 Tissot's elegant depictions of passing fashions in sophisticated London society, with their ambiguous undercurrents, were criticised as immoral and superficial.
-Oscar Wilde criticised Tissot and his "hard unscrupulousness in painting uninteresting objects in uninteresting ways".
+Oscar Wilde criticised Tissot and his "hard unscrupulousness in painting uninteresting objects in an uninteresting way".
 Henry James contemptuously described The Gallery of HMS Calcutta as "hard, vulgar and banal".

 The painting was exhibited at the Grosvenor Gallery in London in 1877, after it had been sold to Scottish painter John Robertson Reid.
 It was later sold to Henry Trengrouse.
 After his death, it was bought by the Leicester Galleries in London in 1929 for 16 guineas, and then sold to Samuel Courtauld, who donated it to the Tate Gallery in 1936.